poeticinjustice/rails_project/README.md

 **JOBLOG**

 This is just an early description of the project.
-I will prepare a more complete version of the project tonight, after I've completed the blog portion of it.
+I will prepare a more complete version of the project tonight (or tomorrow), after I've completed the blog portion of it.

 First, I will make a blog using the blog project that I was working on Thurday night to keep my repetitions up and solidify my understanding of rails.
 I will complete that tonight: http://edgeguides.rubyonrails.org/getting_started.html